LinuxForHealth/hl7v2-fhir-converter/TEMPLATING.md

 * SimpleSpecification  -- Represents simple specification that can be extracted from context values.
 Example: specs: $Patient.
 Note BASE_VALUE is reserved for base value provided to an expression during evaluation.
 Do not use or name variable as BASE_VALUE.
 * HL7Specification -- Represents specification for extracting values from HL7 message.

+#### Reserved Variable Names
+You may name your variables anything, with the exception of the following, which are reserved for system use.
+* **BASE_VALUE** - base value provided to an expression during evaluation.
+* **TENANT** - convention for id of the tenant, when passed in at run-time.
+* **ZONEID** - zoneId if passed in at run-time; usually set to the tenant zoneId.

 ##### HL7Specification

 HL7Specification represents expression that helps to identify the value to extracted from the HL7 message.<br>